Shed Buying Guide

 7. Do they offer Australian Made Steel?

-All Lockyer Sheds Kits are manufactured from Bluesope Steel coil, framing and sheeting.
+All Lockyer Sheds Kits are manufactured from Bluescope Steel coil, framing and sheeting.

 8. Is your contract a fixed price contract?